- About Council

 The theatre has high local heritage significance, value to the Kāpiti Coast community and as place of public gathering it is important the building can withstand a strong shake.

-Over the coming 10 months, work to seismically strengthen the existing theatre structure, while maintaining its integrity and character as an Art Moderne building, will be completed.
+Between 2025 and 2026, work to seismically strengthen the existing theatre structure, while maintaining its integrity and character as an Art Moderne building, has been completed.

 This project follows the refurbishment work co-funded by the Provincial Growth Fund through its COVID19 response and completed in 2021.